Color Guard Director

 Mr. Loyd and his wife, Rebecca, just celebrated their 18th anniversary.
 Mrs. Loyd teaches elementary music at Galloway Elementary in Mesquite ISD.
 They have a 15 year old son, Jacob, who will be in 10th grade this year; 3 year old twin daughters, Emma and Natalie, and a 3 year old German Shepherd Dog named Loki.

-Trevor Kay is proud to serve as an Assistant Band Director at Rockwall-Heath High School.
-Mr. Kay's responsibilities include directing the Non-Varsity ensemble, and assisting with the marching band, other RHHS performing ensembles, and at Cain Middle School.
+Trevor Kay is proud to serve as Associate Band Director at Rockwall-Heath High School.
+Mr. Kay's responsibilities include directing the Wind Symphony, assisting with the marching band and other RHHS performing ensembles, and regularly traveling to the Heath 9th Grade Campus.
 Concert and marching ensembles under Mr. Kay's direction have consistently earned Superior ratings at UIL Contests throughout his career.

 Prior to his appointment at Rockwall-Heath High School, Mr. Kay was the Director of Bands at Terrell High School in Terrell, TX from 2020-2021.
 In the fall of 2021, Mr. Kay began coursework towards a Master of Education in Educational Leadership from the University of North Texas.